Tabor Robak: Artistic process and themes

 Robak's work utilizes the visual vocabulary of modern video games, advertising and animated film, to examine societal perceptions of the digital and the real.
 His work often deals with the tension between human nature and technology, exploring themes such as, late capitalism, mass media, trauma, domestic life, weapons, violence, robotics, healthcare and privacy.

 Robak commonly employs several computer programs including Unity, Adobe After Effects, and Cinema 4D to create multi-channel video installations, procedurally generated animations, and electronic sculpture.
 He often incorporates novel technology including transparent television monitors, mini Raspberry Pi computers, and builds custom PCs for his procedurally generative works.

 In his procedurally generated work, Robak programs software to create algorithmic visual compositions that mimic the gestures of a painter's brush stroke.
 He embraces generative code to produce those fleeting, but perfect moments akin to the serendipity of nature’s rhythms, believing the open-ended quality of this process presents more opportunities to replicate these moments than deliberate design.

 Critics have referred to Robak’s proficiency with the software as “virtually unmatched” in the Art World, and praised Robak for bringing “an old-school sense of integrity and craft—even disciplinary rigor—to his digital practice, “exploring the medium of CGI the way Michelangelo did marble."
 His working method has been described as "fluid, intuitive, and obsessive" creating extremely "detailed and meticulous" images and software that can take "months to compose."

 Major commissions

 In 2014, Swiss Institute commissioned, A*, from Robak for the exhibition, The Saint Petersburg Paradox.

 In 2016, Public Art Fund commissioned, Liquid Demo for the 117-by-56-foot, 360 degree LED screen in the Oculus at Barclays Center, for the exhibition, Commercial Break.

 In 2017, Robak was commissioned by Microsoft to create an artwork for the 40-foot screen on the façade of their flagship store on 5th Avenue.

 The National Gallery of Victoria commissioned an 80 screen video installation from Robak for the museum’s 2020 Triennial.

+In 2021, Hyundai and Rhizome commissioned Butterfly Room: Special Edition for the 50-foot LED video wall at Hyundai Motorstudio in Seoul, South Korea.